 The autonomy of the African Inland Churches was marked on Saturday (16 October) in the town of Machakos, 45 miles from Nairobi.

-The autonomy of the African Inland Churches was marked on Saturday (16 October) in the town of Machakos, 45 miles from Nairobi.
+Background: The autonomy of the African Inland Churches was marked on Saturday (16 October) in the town of Machakos, 45 miles from Nairobi.
 The African Inland Mission was established in 1895, when a group of missionaries led by Peter Cameron Scott arrived in East Africa.
 By 1934 when the work started by the mission was expanded beyond kenya's borders into Tanzania, Uganda, and the Congo, it became known as the African Inland Church.
 The Church presently administers secondary schools, a theological college, hospitals, and a radio studio in Kenya.
 With the growth of its work, the Church is now becoming autonomous.
 It will have full control of its affairs, with the Mission now becoming a department in it.
 Officials of both organisations took part in the official celebrations.

 SYNOPSIS: Delegates from many nations including Britain, the United States, Uganda, Tanzania, and the Central African Republic assembled in Machakos, Kenya, on Saturday to celebrate the autonomy of the African Inland Church from the mission.